-&InvisiblePlus;, , and  usually render invisibly but represent significant information.
+and the character U+2064 (INVISIBLE PLUS) usually render invisibly but represent significant information.
 These entities have distinct spoken renderings, may influence visual linebreaking and spacing, and may effect the evaluation or meaning of particular expressions.
 Accordingly, authors should use these entities wherever they are applicable.
-For instance, the expression represented visually as 'f(x)' would usually be spoken in English as 'f of x' rather than just 'f x'.
+For instance, the expression represented visually as 'f(x)' would usually be spoken in English as 'f(x)' rather than just 'f(x)'.
 MathML conveys this meaning by using the  operator after the 'f', which, in this case, can be aurally rendered as 'of'.